• Races

 Lodging

-There are many campgrounds around Timothy Lake, although some do shut down for the season the weekend before the race.
+There are also campgrounds around Timothy Lake.
 We recommend using recreation.gov to find and reserve.

 Government Camp is just 20 miles from Timothy Lake and has lodging also.